AkankshaSawant1610/PLAYHIVEE/README.md

 .then(data => console.log(data));

-Pages like mindloopleaderboard.html or shapeshifterleaderboard.html retrieve live data from backend endpoints.
+Pages like mindloopleaderboard.html or shapeshifterleaderboard.html call backend endpoints to retrieve live scores.

 ▶️ How to Run
 Backend